tichavskym/sur/README.md

 ### Weights training using predictions

 The code is saved in the ```utils/train_models_weights_pred.py``` file and the weights are calculated using the addition rewards, if some of the models are correct and the others are not such that if one model is completely right and the other wrong, the first model weight would be one and the others zero.
-The training was made using the development dataset part to calculate the weight using the unseen data.
+The training was done using the development dataset part to calculate the weight using the unseen data.

 ### Weights training using probabilities